CURRENT STRATEGIC PRIORITIES

 Improved Health Care Access

 Affordable Care Act (ACA) Implementation.
 In 2013 EHF formed a subsidiary, Better Health Together (BHT), to optimize outcomes of the ACA.
-The Washington State Health Benefit Exchange selected BHT to serve as our area’s lead agency for the In-Person Assistor Initiative.
+The Washington State Health Benefit Exchange selected BHT to serve as our area’s lead agency for the In-Person Assister Initiative.

 Health, Housing, Homeless (H3) initiative.
 EHF is working to establish provider networks and performance monitoring to best determine quality improvements that will result in better health and housing outcomes for the homeless population.